EssenceSentry/awesome-web-resources/README.md

 - [Online Compiler and Editor/IDE for Java, C, C++, PHP, Python, Ruby, Perl – Code and Run Online](https://www.jdoodle.com/) – is a free Online Compiler, Editor, IDE for Java, C, C++, PHP, Perl, Python, Ruby.
 Code Online – Online Runner – Share Save Java/C/C++/Perl/Python/Ruby online.

 - [Repl.it – The world's leading online coding platform](https://repl.it/) – Powerful and simple online compiler, IDE, interpreter, and REPL.
-Code, compile, and run code in 50+ programming languages: Clojure, Haskell, Kotlin (beta), QBasic, Forth, LOLCODE, BrainF, Emoticon, Bloop, Unlambda, JavaScript, CoffeeScript, Scheme, APL, Lua, Python 2.7, Ruby, Roy, Python, Nodejs, Enzyme, Go, C++, C++11, C, C#, F#, HTML, CSS, JS, Rust, Swift, Python (with Turtle), Jest, Django, Express, Sinatra, Ruby on Rails, R, Next.js, GatsbyJS, React, React Typescript, React Reason, bash, Quil, Crystal, Julia, Elixir, Nim, Reason NodeJs, Erlang, TypeScript, Pygame, Love2D, Tkinter, Java Swing, Emacs Lisp (Elisp), PHP Web Server, SQLite, Java, PHP CLI, Pyxel.
+Code, compile, and run code in 50+ programming languages.

 - [RunKit is Node prototyping](https://runkit.com/home) – RunKit notebooks are interactive javascript playgrounds connected to a complete node environment right in your browser.
 Every NPM module pre-installed.

 - [RunMyCode Online](https://runmycode.online/) – RunMyCode Online is a free and open-source tool to compile and run code online, directly from GitHub, GitLab, BitBucket, and more.

 - [Superfast Online Java Compiler, Editer and IDE – Codiva.io – Compile and Run Java Online](https://www.codiva.io/) – Compile and run C, C++, Java programs online with Codiva.io.
-Used by CS teachers in the US, India, Philippines, ...
 Compiles as you type with auto complete suggestions.
 It is fast, even on 2G mobile.
-Try now!

 - [Try It Online](https://tio.run/#)